saeed51100/machine-learning/forex-prediction/classification/readme-16.txt

 --------------------------
 Your task
 --------------------------
-Write the full code only part 5 (IMBALANCE HANDLING).

-    Imbalance Handling Rules:

-       * Imbalance Handling Rules
-            - Do NOT use SMOTE, oversampling, undersampling, or row duplication
-            - Use class-weighted loss ONLY
-            - Compute weights from y_train_seq ONLY

-       * At the end of the code, the following variables MUST exist:
-            - class_weights (dict compatible with Keras)
-            - At the end of the code, print the variables required for part 6 (Build, Train and Evaluate the model).
+Write the full code only part 6 ( Build, Train and Evaluate the model ).